Forecast: Scorching heat wave extended in US Northwest

 Portland officials have opened cooling centers in public buildings and installed misting stations in parks.
 TriMet, which operates public transportation in the Portland metro area, is offering free rides to cooling centers for passengers who cannot afford to pay.

-In response, Oregon passed a law requiring all new housing built after April 2024 to have air conditioning installed in at least one room.
-The law already prohibits landlords in most cases from restricting tenants from installing cooling devices in their rental units.

-About 800 people died in Oregon, Washington and British Columbia during a 2021 heat wave that hit in late June and early July.
-The temperature at the time soared to an all-time high of 116 F (46.7 C) in Portland and smashed heat records in cities and towns across the region.
-Many of those who died were elderly and lived alone.

-Officials in Seattle and Portland have issued air quality advisories from Tuesday expected to last through Saturday, warning that smog may reach levels that could be unhealthy for sensitive groups.
+Officials in Seattle and Portland on Tuesday issued air quality advisories expected to last through Saturday, warning that smog may reach levels that could be unhealthy for sensitive groups.

+Further south, the National Weather Service issued a heat advisory on Wednesday for western Nevada and northeast California that is set to last from the late Thursday morning until Saturday night.
+Across the region, near record daytime high temperatures will range from 99 to 104 degrees F (37.22 to 40 C).

 Claire Rush is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow her on Twitter.